 Design and Technology

-At Alverton, we believe that design and technology helps to prepare children for the developing world and encourages them to become curious and creative problem-solvers, both as individuals and as part of a team.
+At Alverton, we believe that Design and Technology helps to prepare children for the developing world and encourages them to become creative problem-solvers, both as individuals and as part of a team.

 Through the study of Design and Technology, the children combine practical skills with an understanding of aesthetic, social and environmental issues.
 Design and Technology helps all children to become discerning and informed consumers and potential innovators.
 It provides children with a greater awareness and understanding of how everyday products are designed and made.

-Across EYFS, Key Stages 1 and 2, we plan Design and Technology activities so that they build upon prior learning of the children.
-We give children of all abilities the opportunity to develop their skills, knowledge and understanding and ensuring progressive challenge, breadth and depth to their design and making.
-Each year we aim to begin a new term with a bold and innovative Design and Technology project based around a song or a book.
+Across EYFS, Key Stage 1 and Key Stage 2, we plan Design and Technology activities so that they build upon prior learning of the children.
+We give children of all abilities the opportunity to develop their skills, knowledge and understanding and ensuring progressive challenge, breadth and depth to their designing and making.
+Each year we aim to begin a new term with a bold and innovative Design and Technology project based around a song, picture or book.

 English is at the heart of our Curriculum.
 We teach our pupils to read, write, speak and listen to promote not only enjoyment but also to allow children to participate fully in society.
 We give our children opportunities to develop their language skills throughout all aspects of the Curriculum.